 When the first jungle lodges opened in the early 1980s in the Cayo, few thought this wild area would become a tourist magnet.
 The mountainous region was too remote.
 Roads were bad.
 Restaurants were few.
 What would visitors do, besides visit cattle ranches and orange groves?
-After three decades of thoughtful development, and remarkable growth in lodging, restaurants, and other infrastructure, more than half of those touring Belize visit the Cayo during their trip, making this the country's second most popular destination after Ambergris Caye.
+After three decades of development, and remarkable growth in lodging, restaurants, and other infrastructure, more than half of those touring Belize visit the Cayo during their trip, making this the country's second most popular destination after Ambergris Caye.

 You'll be lured by the rugged beauty of the region, with its jagged limestone hills, low green mountains where tapirs, peccaries, and jaguars still roam free, and its boulder-strewn rivers and creeks.
 You'll also appreciate its diversity, in a compact and accessible package.
 Even on a short stay, you can canoe or kayak rivers, hike remote mountain trails, visit a Mayan ruin, explore underground cave systems, go birding or wildlife-spotting, shop at a busy local market, chill out at a sidewalk café, and dine in style at a good restaurant or by lamplight at a jungle lodge.

 You'll know when you've entered the Cayo a few miles east of Belmopan.
-Running along the Belize River for miles (though it’s usually not visible from the road), the Western Highway then winds out of the valley and heads into a series of sharp bends.
+Running along the Belize River for miles (though it’s usually not visible from the road), the George Price Highway (formerly the Western Highway) then winds out of the valley and heads into a series of sharp bends.
 In a few minutes you'll see cattle grazing on steep hillsides and horses flicking their tails.
 The Creole people who live along the coast give way to Maya and Mestizos; English is replaced by Spanish as the predominant language (though English is also widely spoken).
 The lost world of the Maya comes alive through majestic, haunting ruins.
 And the Indiana Jones in you can hike through the jungle, ride horseback, canoe down the Macal or Mopan River, and explore incredible caves such as Actun Tunichil Muknal, which some call the highlight of their entire Central American experience.

 El Cayo is Spanish for "the caye" or key.
 Local residents still call San Ignacio Town "El Cayo," or just "Cayo," which can potentially create some confusion for outsiders.
 The name is thought to have originally referred to the small island formed where the Macal and Mopan rivers meet at San Ignacio.